Classification of Unimodal Parametric Plane Curve Singularities in Positive Characteristic: Semicontinuity of the Modality

-While the exact bound is not so important, the finite determinacy of a parametrization is crucial in order to define the modality by using algebraic groups.
-We also need the semicontinuity of $\delta$ in a family of parametrizations.
+While the exact bound is not so important, the finite determinacy of a parameterization is crucial in order to define the modality by using algebraic groups.
+We also need the semicontinuity of $\delta$ in a family of parameterizations.

-\begin{defn}[Family of parametrizations] Let $A=K[y_1,...,y_n]/I$ be an affine $K$-algebra of finite type and $Y =V(I)\subset K^n$ the variety defined by the ideal $I$.\footnote{\,In this paper we consider only closed points, i.e., we identify $Y$ with $\Max(A)$, the set of maximal ideals in $A$.} A {\em family of paramertrizations} over $Y$ (or over $A$) is a morphism of $A$-algebras
+\begin{defn}[Family of parameterizations] Let $A=K[y_1,...,y_n]/I$ be an affine $K$-algebra of finite type and $Y =V(I)\subset K^n$ the variety defined by the ideal $I$.\footnote{\,In this paper we consider only closed points, i.e., we identify $Y$ with $\Max(A)$, the set of maximal ideals in $A$.} A {\em family of parameterizations} over $Y$ (or over $A$) is a morphism of $A$-algebras

-with $X(t), Y(t) \in tA[[t]]$, such that for fixed $y\in Y$ the induced map
+with $X(t), Y(t) \in tA[[t]]$, such that for fixed $y_0\in Y$ the induced map